trinitylake-io/trinitylake/docs/format/key-encoding.md

 ## First Byte

-The first byte of a key in a TrinityLake tree is used to differentiate user-facing objects in Lakehouse vs any other system-internal object definitions such as [Lakehouse](#lakehouse-key).
+The first byte of a key in a TrinityLake tree is used to differentiate user-facing object definitions in Lakehouse vs any other system-internal object definitions such as [Lakehouse](#lakehouse-key).
 User-facing object keys must start with a `[space]`, and system-internal object keys must not start with a `[space]`.